Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 Execute the hand-eye calibration process to complete the coordinate alignment between the camera and the robotic arm, as mentioned in Buttons - section in this document.
 Once the calibration is verified as accurate, click [Calibration] button to persistently save the calibration parameters to the camera device and automatically set the [Calibration Settings] parameters.

 ### Step 9: Automatic Area Calibration
 Click the Area Calibration button.
 The software will automatically identify the cargo within the field of view and generate the valid detection frame, and automatically completing the region calibration.
+If you want to manually configure the area, remember to click [save and send] button after configuration, to send the new area data to the center.

 <p align= “center”>
 <img alt="PixPin_2026-06-04_05-56-00" src="https://github.com/user-attachments/assets/3dffb6fa-f92a-4253-8d2e-33729aac709e" />